Thursday, September 9th, 2010

 Died: after 1738

 Comment: This is a reconstruction of Nathaniel and Elizabeth Tatum and their family.
 It is currently an on-going process and has already had a number of unexpected surprises.
-More surprises are expected in the future.
 Family lines descending from this pair are already very different than earlier writings by others.
-The reader should keep in mind that this material is controversial.

-September 1702 Charles City County: A copy of all entries in what place and by whom made since ye land o ye south side of Blackwater has been laid open.
+1702 September - Charles City County, Virginia: A copy of all entries in what place and by whom made since ye land o ye south side of Blackwater has been laid open.
 Entered by me, Robert Bolling, Surveyor of Charles City County (and includes):

 Name: Nath'll Tatum Sr. and Jr. Other names mentioned in this entry are Jarvis Winfield, Doby...500 acres.